museumcomputernetwork/mcn-2020-git-haiku/index.md

-If there were fragrance
+In the cicada's cry
-is quieted with creepers
+starving for fat fish or mice
-and gazes at the moon.
+from looking at the moon.